Student account information

-Here you will find answers to the most common questions on student accounts and passwords.
+Here you will find answers to the most common questions on student accounts.

 If your query is not answered here, please contact the IT Service Desk for more information.

 See How students can change their password for available options.

 I have forgotten my password, what can I do?